nickyhajal/world-domination-summit/_content/academies.md

 	<a href="https://www.eventbrite.com/e/wds-academy-language-lab-with-benny-lewis-tickets-11583991029" class="button">Tickets &rarr;</a>
 	<div class="collapsable-content">
 		<h4>Summary</h4>
-		"Some day" you'll learn a new language?
-Make "some day" TODAY.
+		"Someday" you'll learn a new language?
+Make "someday" TODAY.
 We will be tackling your doubts, and then giving you the hacks you need to have a basic conversation in any language you may want to learn, by the end of the lab.
 Then you will open up a whole new world, unreachable by English alone, and have the tools to skyrocket towards fluency after WDS.
 Anyone at any age can learn any language in the world.
 Talent is irrelevant.

 By the end of this Academy all language doubts will be squashed.
 Find out why adults are BETTER language learners than children, how to learn your language even if you are busy, and especially how to do it even if you can't travel abroad.